 NLF: Boards must ensure that Workforce Solutions Office staff:

-only documents the services (for example, 12–Job Search Assistance or 72- Tutoring/Study Skills/Instruction) in TWIST when actively working with a participant;
+only documents the services (for example, 651–Retention - Job Search Assistance or 406– Tutoring/Study Skills/Instruction – Youth Funded) in WorkInTexas.com when they are actively working with a participant;

-only documents the services provided to a participant;
+only document the services provided to a participant;

-accurately records service dates in TWIST; and
+accurately records service dates in WorkInTexas.com; and

-closes service activities when no longer actively working with a participant.
+closes service activities when they are no longer actively working with a participant.
 This includes manually closing out open service records with the correct service end dates and completion reasons.

 Documenting Contact with Participants

-NLF: Boards must ensure that Workforce Solutions Office staff documents the following information in TWIST Counselor Notes:
+NLF: Boards must ensure that Workforce Solutions Office staff members document the following information in WorkInTexas.com Case Notes:

-Details of all services provided
+The details of all of the services provided

-All contact with participants and other entities concerning the participants
+All contact with a participant and other entities concerning the participant

-Participant’s progress, including supporting documentation and status
+A Participant’s progress, including supporting documentation and status

-LF: Boards may use documentation received from a school or training provider, including by email or fax, to verify attendance and progress in training or education services.
+LF: Boards may use documentation received from a school or training provider, through methods including email and fax, to verify a participant’s attendance and progress throughout their training or educational services.

-NLF: Boards must be aware that contact with a school or training provider for service tracking purposes by a staff member neither constitutes nor replaces required monthly contact with a participant.
+NLF: Boards must be aware that contact with a school or training provider for service tracking purposes by a Workforce Solutions Office staff member neither constitutes nor replaces the monthly contact requirement.

-NLF: Boards must ensure that Workforce Solutions Office staff enters into TWIST Counselor Notes a comprehensive, detailed, self-explanatory narrative on participant’s cases that enables other staff members to work the cases with minimal background information required from participants.
+NLF: Boards must ensure that Workforce Solutions Office staff enters into WorkInTexas.com Case Notes a comprehensive, detailed, self-explanatory narrative for each participant’s case that would enable other Workforce Solutions Office staff members to work on the case with minimal background information required from the participant.

-NLF: Boards must ensure that Workforce Solutions Office staff includes the following types of information in the narrative, as applicable:
+NLF: Boards must ensure that Workforce Solutions Office staff includes the following types of information in WorkInTexas.com Case Notes narratives, as applicable:

 Title: a descriptive subject entry that accurately reflects the contents

 Who: for example, customer’s name, employer’s name